Long slender Fushimi peppers in a market tray with one sliced pepper showing a narrow seed cavity

 C. annuum

-Fushimi Pepper Nutrition Facts & Health Benefits
+Fushimi Pepper Nutrition & Health Notes

 As a sweet, thin-walled pepper with 0 SHU, Fushimi is low in calories and a reasonable source of vitamin C - typical for C. annuum varieties at the mild end of the spectrum.
 A 100g serving delivers roughly 20-30 calories, minimal fat, and moderate amounts of vitamin A and potassium.